-The Braidwell Credit Agreement provides for a term loan facility in the amount of \$

-3.50 (%) plus

-%.
-At the option of the Company, a portion of the interest payable on the Braidwell Term Loans equal to (i) (a) on or prior to the first anniversary of the Closing Date (as defined in the Braidwell Credit Agreement),

-%, (b) following the first anniversary of the Closing Date and on or prior to the third anniversary of the Closing Date, million and \$ million, respectively.
+The Braidwell Credit Agreement provides for a term loan facility in the amount of \$200.0 million, which was funded in its entirety in November 2023.
+Loans borrowed pursuant to the Braidwell Credit Agreement (the Braidwell Term Loans) bear interest at a rate per annum equal to Term Secured Overnight Financing Rate (as defined in the Braidwell Credit Agreement and with a floor of 3.50%) plus 5.25%.
+At the option of the Company, a portion of the interest payable on the Braidwell Term Loans equal to (i) (a) on or prior to the first anniversary of the Closing Date (as defined in the Braidwell Credit Agreement), 5.25%, (b) following the first anniversary of the Closing Date and on or prior to the third anniversary of the Closing Date, 2.50% and (c) following the third anniversary of the Closing Date, 1.50%, may be paid in-kind rather than in cash.
+The portion of the interest payable that the Company elects to be paid-in-kind results in an increase to the principal of the Braidwell Term Loans, which for the three and nine months ended September 30, 2024 was \$2.8 million and \$8.2 million, respectively.
 The Braidwell Term Loans do not amortize, and have a maturity date of November 30, 2029.
-As of June 30, 2024, the Company was in compliance with covenants under the Braidwell Credit Agreement.
+As of September 30, 2024, the Company was in compliance with covenants under the Braidwell Credit Agreement.

-% and (c) following the third anniversary of the Closing Date,

-%, may be paid in-kind rather than in cash.
-The portion of the interest payable that the Company elects to be paid-in-kind results in an increase to the principal of the Braidwell Term Loans, which for the three and six months ended June 30, 2024 was \$

-The net carrying amount of the liability component of the Braidwell Term Loans was as follows (in thousands):
+The net carrying amount of the liability of the Braidwell Term Loans was as follows (in thousands):

-June 30, 2024 December 31, 2023
+September 30, 2024 December 31, 2023

-Principal \$ 213,191 \$ 207,801
+Principal \$ 216,031 \$ 207,801

-Unamortized issuance cost \$ (32,633) \$ (34,042)
+Unamortized issuance cost (31,667) (34,042)

-Net carrying amount \$ 180,558 \$ 173,759
+Net carrying amount \$ 184,364 \$ 173,759